 This post has been compensated by Genuine Thermos Brand but all opinions are my own, always and forever.
 I am utterly delighted to work with Genuine Thermos Brand because of their value they bring to you, my readers.

 Today let’s talk about a part of life that sometimes doesn’t get enough thought and attention … lunch.
 Poor lunch.
-We treat lunch (especially those of us that have short lunch hours) as an afterthought, a break time, and just another blip to the end of the day.
-We are completely missing out on grabbing a moment in our day and making it delightful and purposeful.
+Lunch is treated (especially those of us that have short lunch hours) as an afterthought, a break time, and just another blip to the end of the day.
+Eating lunch like this is completely missing out on grabbing a moment in our day and making it delightful and purposeful.

 So today, let’s talk about turning a Sad Desk Lunch into a Delightful Desk Lunch.